Using Reports

 -

-They can only view the Reports component within the DirX Audit Manager.
+They can only view the Reports page within the DirX Audit Manager.

 -